Carol’s Articles

 Biking the Canadian Rockies

-Riding the Rockies, Valley of the Ten Peaks, Banff, Alperta, CanadaStory by Carol Canter with photos by Jack Heyman.
+Riding the Rockies, Valley of the Ten Peaks, Banff, Alperta, CanadaStory by Carol Canter with Photos by Jack Heyman.

 “As we pass this stick around the group,” Kathryn Gardner intoned, holding aloft a small pine branch, “we’ll introduce ourselves and share our fears.
 Later in the trip, we’ll burn the stick and watch our fears go up in smoke.”
 We had just finished dinner at Two Jack Lakeside Campground in Banff, 150 miles north of the Montana border in Alberta, Canada.
 It was the first evening of a six-day family bike trip through the Canadian Rockies, and already we had been riding since four o’clock that afternoon.